 To determine the binding of an identifier, we look inside the attached to the code, which holds all the available bindings.
 So hygiene can be seen as a way of managing lexical contexts.
 In the example below, there are two identifiers named x.
-But they live in separate lexical contexts, so thanks to hygiene, they don’t collide: + In Racket, begin groups expressions without creating a new lexical context (unlike let).
+But thanks to hygiene, they live in separate lexical contexts, so they don’t collide: + In Racket, begin groups expressions without creating a new lexical context (unlike let).

 Without hygiene, every identifier would be treated as if it lived in the lexical context of the calling site.
 While this has an appealing simplicity, it quickly runs aground on the shoals of practicality.

 Let’s convert the example above into an unhygienic macro, so it invades the lexical context of the calling site.
 It won’t work, because the two identifiers named x now collide:

 “No problem—just change the macro to use an identifier with a distinct name.”
 But how?
 The macro doesn’t know anything about where it will be called, or what identifiers are already being used there.
 So there’s no way to guarantee that any particular identifier will be distinct.
 Hygiene, by contrast, keeps lexical contexts separate, thereby eliminating the possibility of inadvertent name collisions (also known as identifier capture).

 The problem can run in the opposite direction as well.
-In this example, our mac and u-mac macros impliedly rely on println having its usual meaning.
+In this example, our mac and u-mac macros implicitly rely on println having its usual meaning.
 But it might not:

 1 2 3 4 5 6 7 8